Geza-Czimeth/care-microservice/README.md

 Just run it as it is.

 ### Expected behaviour
-Loads from order message from queue service and logs it.
+Loads 'Order' message from queue service and logs it.